 Many of us already know that clutter raises stress levels and makes our brains busy.
 This isn’t what we want at the end of the day when it can already be difficult to switch off from our To Do lists.

-Here are some tips on how to declutter your bedroom:
+Here are some simple steps on how to declutter your bedroom:

-Remove the obvious clutter from all the flat surfaces – shelves, table tops, the floor and so on.
-Re-home anything that doesn’t belong in that room, get rid of it or recycle/donate.
+Remove the obvious clutter from all the flat surfaces – shelves, table tops, dressing table etc. Re-home anything that doesn’t belong in that room, get rid of it or recycle/donate.

 Go through your wardrobe, declutter your clothes and make it easier, quicker and more enjoyable to choose what you’re wearing each morning.

 Pull everything out of your wardrobe and drawers, get rid of the pieces you don’t wear and only put back the items that you wear regularly and actually enjoy wearing.
 Store out-of-season clothes and big, bulky items elsewhere.
 Perhaps utilise under-the-bed storage or, if you have a guest room with a wardrobe, then make use of this space for items you don’t wear regularly but still want to keep.
 Try these simple questions to help you decide which clothes to keep.